 How to Bill These Family Therapy Sessions

-Session 2: We use CPT code 90846 for family therapy with the patient (Client B) not present.
+Session 2: We use billing code 90846 for family therapy with the patient (Client B) not present.
 We use Client B’s information and diagnosis code when filing out the claim form.
 We may want to add additional diagnoses here as we learn more about the treatment situation.

-Session 3: We use CPT code 90837 here for treatment with the client, Client B. Even if this client is seeking therapy about their family issues, they are seeking individual therapy.
+Session 3: We use billing code 90837 here for treatment with the client, Client B. Even if this client is seeking therapy about their family issues, they are seeking individual therapy.
 Use Client B’s information on the claim forms too.

-Session 4: We are also using CPT code 90837 for the new client, Client A, as Client A is now requesting their own treatment (about their family issue).
+Session 4: We are also using billing code 90837 for the new client, Client A, as Client A is now requesting their own treatment (about their family issue).
 We would use Client A’s information and diagnosis when filing this form.